himanshupant4899/kubernetes-microservices-deployment/README.md

 To get the list of services created:
 > kubectl get svc -n microservices

-The application can be accessed via the NodePort service at port `30007` i.e. `node_ip_address:30007`
+The application frontend can be accessed via the NodePort service at port `30007` i.e. `node_ip_address:30007`